docarray/docarray/docs/advanced/document-store/extend.md

 # Add New Document Store

 DocumentArray can be easily extended to support different Document Store backends.
 A Document Store can be a SQL/NoSQL/vector database, or even an in-memory data structure.

-The motivation of on-boarding a new Document Store backend is often:
+For DocArray, the motivation of on-boarding a new backend is often:
 - having persistence that better fits to the use case;
 - pulling from an existing data source;
 - supporting advanced query languages, e.g. nearest-neighbor retrieval.

+For the database vendor, the motivation is often:
+- having a powerful, well-designed and well-maintained Python client for your database;
+- plugging your database into Jina AI ecosystems (e.g. Jina, Hub, CLIP-as-service, Finetuner, etc.)

 After the extension, users can enjoy convenient and powerful DocumentArray API on top of your document store.
 To end users, it promises the same user experience just like using a regular DocumentArray, no extra learning is required.